 Don’t expect to call and have Geronimo Balloons delivered to your doorstep.
 That ship has sailed, as Zencirli is now flown all over the world to complete installations for brands like Chanel, T-Mobile and Oh Joy, to name a few.
 The installations come with a hefty price tag but tend to create a media and social media frenzy, which some might say is priceless in itself.

 A dreamy table-scape created for Spring Street Social Society.

 Photos courtesy of http://www.geronimo.com

 And yes, like any other run-of-the-mill balloons, these from Geronimo also eventually deflate.
 But they seem to last a little longer than most balloons I buy.
 Case in point: I’ve insta-stalked the geo-tag for Maman in Tribeca, to learn that these guys pictured at top are a little droopy but by all accounts still inflated.
 And that’s going on 2 weeks.
-Yes, the thought of these elaborate displays only lasting a few weeks might seem depressing and maybe even excessively wasteful to some, but Zencrili loves the temporary nature of her work.
-In fact, she likes the process of deflation almost as much as the initial product.
-The metamorphosis of the balloon, if you will.
+Yes, the thought of these elaborate displays only lasting a few weeks might seem depressing and maybe even excessively wasteful to some, but Zencrili loves the temporary nature of her work, having been known to say that she likes the process of deflation almost as much as the initial product.
+Balloon metamorphosis, if you will.

 Follow @geronimoballoons on Instagram.